 - Dealing with email in an employee’s absence.

 Bath Spa University will comply with lawful requests for information from law enforcement and government agencies for the purposes of detecting, investigating or preventing crime, and ensuring national security.

 9.2.
 Unauthorised Monitoring

-You must not attempt to monitor the use of the IT without the explicit permission of the Vice Chancellor or her delegated authority (please contact the IT Helpdesk in the first instance).
+You must not attempt to monitor the use of the IT without the explicit permission of the Vice Chancellor or their delegated authority (please contact the IT Service Desk in the first instance).
+This would include:

 10.1.
 Disciplinary Process and Sanctions

 This could have a bearing on your future studies or employment with the institution and beyond.

 Sanctions may be imposed if the disciplinary process finds that you have indeed breached the regulations, for example:

 - imposition of restrictions on your use of IT facilities